OracularIS/smartdashboard/docs/08-api-docs.md

 > Important: Smart Dashboard is a **push-based** system.
 Any system that can make HTTP requests can push data into dashboards.

+## What can push data?

+Any system capable of making HTTP requests can push data, for example:

+- Integration services / middleware
+- Scheduled jobs (cron, CI/CD, serverless)
+- Backend applications

+Smart Dashboard does not require a specific platform—only the ability to call the Upload API.

 ## Authentication

 Uploads authenticate using a tenant-scoped API key: